colingourlay/react-local-store/README.md

 - Change the value in the field and see that the heading also updates.
 - Refresh the page and see that your state was persisted.
+- Open the app in another tab to see that its context is not only shared, but synchronised with the current tab.

 **Note**: By default your state will be persisted to `localStorage` under the key: `__REACT_LOCAL_STORE__`.
 If you want multiple stores, you'll need to name them: